 You can select the Quick Actions and turn the system icons On or Off from the Notification & Actions tab.

-, you can adjust the settings for connected devices like printer, mouse, keyboard or the Bluetooth devices.
+In the Devices Settings, you can adjust the settings for connected devices like printer, mouse, keyboard or the Bluetooth devices.
 Other related settings like Device Manager, Auto Play, and Auto-correct for typos are also under this section of settings.

 Network and the Internet

 All your Wi-Fi networks, Dial-up connections, VPN, Ethernet, etc. can be managed here in the Network & Internet section of settings.
 Other network settings like adapter settings, Wi-Fi Sense, Internet Options, etc. are also given in this section.

 Here you can personalize your Windows 10 PC by changing the backgrounds, sounds, colors, lock screen, start menu, and the theme settings.
 You can preview all your changes before you save them.
 This post talks in detail about Windows 10 Personalization Settings.

 This Windows 10 Accounts settings section is almost the same as in previous versions of Windows.
 You can adjust the login settings here and also add other users to your PC.

 Time & Language

 This section includes the Date and time settings, region and language settings and speech settings.
 You can also adjust some other settings like calendar, camera, microphone, radio, etc. from here.